Section 6.0 COUNCILS

 I. Purpose: The Executive Council serves as the primary advisory council to the President of the College and functions to coordinate the instructional and administrative operations of the College.
 The Council is charged with reviewing and approving all administrative policies and procedures, overseeing the planning and budgeting processes, and identifying and addressing challenges facing the College.
 The Council serves to coordinate constituent, community, and governmental relations to the benefit of the College.
 There is no agenda for these meetings.
 Each person may discuss any item of business that needs attention.

 II.
-Membership: The Executive Council is composed of the President, Vice President for Academic Affairs, Vice President for Business Affairs, Vice President for Student Affairs, Vice President for Institutional Advancement and Executive Director of Marketing and Communications.
+Membership: The Executive Council is composed of the President, Vice President for Academic Affairs, Vice President for Business Affairs, Vice President for Student Affairs, Vice President for Institutional Advancement, Executive Director of Marketing and Communications.

 III.
-Meetings: The council meets each Monday morning.
+Meetings: The council meets weekly.
 The only exception to this is when one or more of the members cannot attend.
 There is no agenda for meetings.
 Each person may discuss any item of business that needs attention.
 The President shall appoint a recorder for the purpose of keeping minutes of business and decisions made.

 6.5 Instructional Council